Hastings, New Zealand: Geography and climate

 Located on New Zealand's east coast, to the east of the Central Plateau and the rain shadow of the Kaweka Ranges, Hastings is situated on the fertile alluvial Heretaunga Plains.
 The plains were originally covered in swamp and mangroves, but have since been drained for agriculture.
 The local area is very productive, with orchards, farms and vineyards, and lies upon New Zealand's most economically valuable aquifer.
-Hastings lies roughly 250 km north-east of the nation's capital Wellington (294 km by road) and 350 km south east of the largest city, Auckland (429 km by road).
+Hastings lies roughly 250 km north-east of the nation's capital Wellington (294 km by road) and 350 km south-east of the largest city, Auckland (429 km by road).

 Hastings enjoys an oceanic climate (according to Köppen climate classification).
 Sunshine hours rank over 2200 annually while rainfall averages less than 800 mm (31.5 in).
 It is one of the country's warmest urban areas annually.
 Because of its location 15 km inland, the sea breeze does not tend to have the same effect on Hastings' climate as it does on Napier.
-It is not uncommon for the temperature to be in the low30 °C's (90 °F) on summer days, while in winter, days of 15 °C+ (60 °F) are frequent, occasionally exceeding 20 °C (68 °F) with north-west winds.
+It is not uncommon for the temperature to be in the low 30 °C's (90 °F) on summer days, while in winter, days of 15 °C+ (60 °F) are frequent, occasionally exceeding 20 °C (68 °F) with north-west winds.
 Winters tend to be quite still and crisp with frequent frosts, followed by bright, sunny days.